wp-plugins/jonradio-multiple-themes/readme.txt

 1. Go to Appearance-Theme Test Drive
 1. In the Usage section, select an alternate Theme you will be using with jonradio Multiple Themes
 1. Push the Enable Theme Drive button at the bottom
+1. Click on the Appearance menu item on the left sidebar of the WordPress Admin panel to refresh the submenu
+1. Click on the submenu item titled with your Elegant theme's name followed by "Theme Options"
-1. Elegant's epanel will now allow you to change the options of this alternate Theme
+1. Elegant's epanel will now appear
+1. Make all the changes for this Theme, being sure to push the Save button
-1. If you have more than one alternate Theme with Options you wish to change, repeat Steps 4-8 for each alternate Theme
+1. If you have more than one alternate Theme with Options you wish to change, repeat Steps 4-10 for each alternate Theme
 1. Deactivate the Theme Test Drive plugin
 1. Activate jonradio Multiple Themes
 1. Changes to the Options for the Current Theme can now be made normally, just as you would without either plugin
 1. Both the alternate and Current Themes should now display all Theme options properly when selected through the jonradio Multiple Themes plugin

+Thanks to Elegant for allowing us to test copies of any of their Themes provided by their customers.

 = What happens when I change Permalinks? =

-For entries you have created for individual Pages and Posts with this plugin, you can subsequently change your Permalink structure or you can change the Permalink of a Page or Post, without having to change the plugin's entry.
-However, for other pages, such as Categories or Archives, you will have to delete your old entries and create new ones with this plugin.
+For entries you have created for individual Pages and Posts with the jonradio Multiple Themes plugin, you can subsequently change your Permalink structure or you can change the Permalink of a Page or Post, without having to change the plugin's entry.
+However, for other pages, such as Categories or Archives, you will have to delete your old entries and create new ones with the jonradio Multiple Themes plugin.

 = I added a new entry but why doesn't it appear in the list of entries? =